lionelblonde/dotfiles/README.md

 ## Mac App Store
 Install these apps from the Mac App Store:
-+ Microsoft Word and Excel (installation via the Mac App Store alleviates Microsoft Update pop-ups)
++ Microsoft Word, Excel, PowerPoint (installation via the Mac App Store alleviates Microsoft Update pop-ups)
++ Pure Paste
-+ Things 3
++ Things 3 (and hide the sidebar)
++ Infuse
-+ Mp3tag
++ DaisyDisk

-Install __only__ if not using Safari as primary browser:
-+ Wipr (Safari extension)
++ RunCat

 ## Finder preferences
 Do not show anything on the desktop.